SIAT-IAT-355/A2-Personal-Website/README.md

 ### Steps to Complete the Assignment:

 1. **Create and Edit Your Files Locally:**
-   - Create the `index.html`, `style.css`, and `main.js` files in your cloned repository.
+   - Create the `index.html`, `visualizations.html`, `style.css`, `main.js`, and `vis.js` files in your cloned repository.
-   - Make edits locally on your machine using any text editor (Visual Studio Code).
+   - Use a code editor like Visual Studio Code to make the necessary changes.

 2. **Commit and Push Your Changes to GitHub:**
-   - After making changes, commit them with Git and push them to GitHub:
+   - After making changes, commit and push them to GitHub:
      ```bash
      git add .
-     git commit -m "Add initial website files"
+     git commit -m "Add website and visualization files"
      git push origin main
      ```

-   - You can use VSCode to pushing and commiting and skip this part.
+   - If you're using Visual Studio Code, you can commit and push directly from the interface.

 ### Submission Instructions